mniemiro/site/content/_index.md

 ## About This Site

 I made this site to organize my mathematical stuff.
-It is partly motivational, since in theory other people now see my writing.
+It is partly motivational, since other people now see my writing.